hamletfg/dev-notes/ai-prompts.md

 - Focus on the 'why' behind concepts, not just the 'how'

 Prerequisites: Assume I have:
-- Strong JavaScript fundamentals (ES6+, async/await, Promises)
+- Basic understanding of Javascript
 - Basic understanding of HTTP and client-server concepts
 - Familiarity with command-line interfaces